Pre-instruction for Pedestrians Interacting Autonomous Vehicles with an eHMI: Effects on Their Psychology and Walking Behavior: Abstract

 \section{Abstract}

-External human-machine interface~(eHMI) refers to a novel and explicit communication method for pedestrian--autonomous vehicle~(AV) negotiation in interactions, such as in encounter scenarios.
-However, pedestrians with limited experience in negotiating with AVs could lack a comprehensive and correct understanding of the information on driving intentions' meaning as conveyed by AVs through eHMI, particularly in the current contexts where AV and eHMI are not yet mainstream.
-Consequently, pedestrians who misunderstand the driving intention of the AVs during the encounter may feel threatened and perform unpredictable behaviors.

-To solve this issue, this study proposes using the pre-instruction on the rationale of eHMI to help pedestrians correctly understand driving intentions and predict AV behavior.
-Consequently, this can improve their subjective feelings (\ie sense of danger, trust in AV, and sense of relief) and decision-making.
-In addition, this study suggests that the eHMI could better guide pedestrian behavior through the pre-instruction.

-The results of interaction experiments in the road crossing scene show that participants found it more difficult to recognize the situation when they encountered an AV without eHMI than when they encountered a manual driving vehicle~(MV); in addition, participants' subjective feelings and hesitations while decision-making worsened significantly.
-After the pre-instruction, the participants could understand the driving intention of an AV with eHMI and predict driving behavior more easily.
-Furthermore, the participants' subjective feelings and hesitation to make decisions improved, reaching the same criteria used for MV.
-Moreover, this study found that the information guidance of using eHMI influenced the participants' walking speed, resulting in a small variation over the time horizon via multiple trials when they fully understood the principle of eHMI through the pre-instruction.
+External human-machine interface~(eHMI) is considered as a new explicit communication method for pedestrian-AV interactions, particularly in encounter scenarios.
+Pedestrians without prior negotiation experience with eHMI may misinterpret the driving intentions of AV, leading to confusion and unpredictable behavior.
+To address this, our study suggests providing pre-instruction on eHMI to enhance comprehension.
+To compare pedestrians' subjective feelings and walking behavior changes with and without the use of eHMI, as well as before and after receiving pre-instructions, a road crossing experiment using a within-subject design was conducted.
+In the experiment, the participants were challenged to recognize situations and experienced uncertainty when encountering AVs lacking eHMI, in contrast to manual driving vehicles.
+After the pre-instruction, participants could understand the driving intention of an AV with eHMI and predict its driving behavior more easily.
+Furthermore, participants' subjective feelings and hesitation to make decisions improved to align with the same criteria as encountered with a manual driving vehicle.
+Additionally, this study found that the information guidance effect of using eHMI makes participants' walking speeds more consistent over multiple trials after pre-instruction.